colbygarland/cs3130/messenger/README_ColbyGarland_5034957_assignment3.txt

 --
 Weaknesses:
 	1. Does not send messages to anybody
-        2. Does not display who is on
+    2. User picks a command, command executes and then the program ends --
 --
---
-To run the server: type "python3 udp_remote.py server <ip address of machine>" To run the client: type "python3 udp_remote.oy client <ip address of machine>" --
+To run the server: type "python3 messenger.py server <ip address of machine>" To run the client: type "python3 messenger.py client <ip address of machine>" --
 --